Benji the Hunted

 Benji the Hunted is a 1987 American adventure drama film directed and written by Joe Camp and produced by Ben Vaughn.
 It is the fourth film in the Benji series.
-The film is about Benji trying to survive in the wilderness and looking after the orphan cougar cubs after their mother is shot and killed by the hunter.
+The film is about Benji trying to survive in the wilderness and looking after orphan cougar cubs after their mother is shot and killed by a hunter.
 It was released by Walt Disney Pictures.
 This was the last Benji movie to star Benjean, daughter of Higgins, in the title role.

 Plot

 In Oregon, Benji has gone missing while filming a movie.
 Benji's trainer, Frank Inn, tells a reporter that he and Benji had been on a fishing boat in the Pacific when a storm caused the vessel to capsize.
-Inn fears that Benji is dead but the movie producers plan to use a helicopter to search for him.
+In fears that Benji is dead, but the movie producers plan to use a helicopter to search for him.

 The next day, Benji lies near the shoreline when a helicopter flies overhead but he goes unnoticed.
 Benji wanders the woods and sees a female cougar just as a hunter shoots it.
-Benji tries to comfort the dying animal but the hunter drives him off and carries away the dead cougar.
+Benji tries to comfort the dying animal, but the hunter drives him off and carries away the dead cougar.
 When the helicopter flies overhead again, Benji runs after it while barking to no avail.
 Benji encounters four cougar cubs that belong to the killed cougar and decides to look after them.
 While hunting, Benji comes face to face with a rabbit but spares it.
-Benji finds a cabin where a quail is being cooked over a fire and two other dead quails are hanging on a line nearby.
-He takes one of the quails from the line back for the cubs.
+Benji finds a cabin, home of the hunter he encountered earlier, where a pheasant is being cooked over a fire and two other dead pheasants are hanging on a line nearby.
+He takes one of the pheasants from the line back for the cubs.

-The next day, Benji returns to the cabin to get the other dead quail but the hunter catches and ties him up.
-Reading Benji's collar, the hunter remembers there is a reward for the dog's rescue.
+The next day, Benji returns to the cabin to get the other dead pheasant, but the hunter catches and ties him up.
+Reading Benji's license, the hunter remembers there is a reward for the dog's rescue.
 When the hunter goes inside, Benji tries to break free.
 Just then, a black wolf growls at Benji.
 When the hunter comes outside, the wolf runs away.
 The wolf returns and Benji makes a commotion.
 The hunter comes outside, scaring away the wolf.
 The hunter briefly unties Benji to unravel his rope.
-Benji grabs the other dead quail and runs back to the cubs.
+Benji grabs the other dead pheasant and runs back to return to the cubs.

-Benji sees an adult female cougar with a cub and barks but she attacks him.
-Benji then moves the cubs to a new location, carrying them individually.
+Benji sees an adult female cougar with a cub and barks, but she attacks him.
+Benji tries to show one of the cubs, but the helicopter scares the female who flees with her cub following her.
 While doing this, the helicopter flies overhead and Benji sees his trainer in the window.
-By the time Benji has finished moving the cubs, another animal has eaten the quail.
-Benji searches for more food.
-Meanwhile, the wolf begins to move in on the cubs but the helicopter scares him away.
+He wants to join him but remembers that without him the cubs will be lost.
+Meanwhile, another animal has eaten the quail.
+Benji then moves the cubs to a new location, following the cougar mother.
+Meanwhile, the wolf begins to move in on the cubs, but the helicopter scares him away.